matahina/transcripts-made-easy/README.md

+# Transcripts Made Easy

-CLI and GUI interfaces for using several of the most recent Automatic Speech Recognition models (Whisper, Faster-Whisper, Nemotron, Parakeet, Qwen3) written in python (with some use of transformers library).
+A Python CLI and desktop GUI for running multiple Automatic Speech Recognition (ASR) models locally through a common interface.

-> [!NOTE]
-> Parts of current python code had been AI-generated, then human-reviewed, tested, modified.
-> - A short function from `transcript_cli.py` (hugely human-cleaned).
-> - First draft of `transcript_gui.py` then highly human-modified and human-revamped.
-> - Github actions `build.yml` and `transcript.spec` files were "co-written" by both human and AI.
-> - `magic_install.cmd` is fully human-written.
+Currently supported models include Whisper, Faster-Whisper, Nemotron, Parakeet and Qwen3.

+The project handles model selection, CPU/GPU execution, audio decoding, prompts and custom vocabulary, transcription to TXT/SRT, and optional translation.

+It runs on Linux and Windows.

+The project grew out of a practical need to compare and use different local ASR systems without maintaining separate workflows for each model.

+## Features

+- Multiple ASR backends through a common interface
+- CLI and Tkinter GUI
+- CPU and CUDA execution
+- INT8 quantization where supported
+- Batch input
+- TXT and SRT output
+- Prompt and custom vocabulary support
+- FFmpeg or librosa audio decoding
+- Windows packaging/install support

+## Install
- # Windows lazy easy install
+### Windows lazy easy install

  Go to the last release, download `magic_install.cmd`.
 Put this file in a specific directory and run it.
 The `.exe` files, `.txt` config files and `_internal` library directory will thus appear (and the cmd file will auto-delete itself).

  You won't have FFmpeg installed (unless you did install it earlier by some other ways).
 Remind it.

- # Windows easy not lazy install
+### Windows easy not lazy install

 Python 3.14 highly recommended for latest `transformers` library use.